 SSE has spent over £40m on redeveloping the site, and around a further £25m will be invested in renewable energy facilities before 2010.
 In addition to this, Scottish Enterprise has also invested £45m in infrastructure improvements such as transport links, roads and telecoms plus between £6-10m into office buildings like Heathfield House, which Leith Development Agency already occupies.
 There are plans for 1000 jobs being created at LOREP and an access road linking it to the A1.
 This will make the site easier for employees and visitors to travel there via public transport or car to work at Scotland’s largest offshore ORE park from 2011 onwards.

 These developments aim to create the infrastructure for Scotland’s first-ever offshore wind farm and energy park as part of a £1.5bn green energy development plan in Scotland. £55 million is being invested in this project by Scottish Enterprise, which will help create 1000 jobs in research and development, engineering and construction, and 150 permanent posts once the site opens.

 It is hoped that Scottish companies will benefit from opportunities that arise from having major ORE projects located nearby where they can supply goods or services to them.
 They may also gain knowledge or skills that can then be used to develop their projects similar to how the electronics industry was spurred on by IBM’s development of silicon chip technology during the 1980s.
-It is also hoped that LOREP will be able to reduce Scotland’s carbon emissions and create green jobs when many industries are moving offshore or overseas.
+It is also hoped that LOREP will be able to reduce Scotland’s carbon emissions and create green jobs in Edinburgh when many industries are moving offshore or overseas.